 For detailed information about HCV program responsibilities and processes, including PHA policies in key areas, owners will need to refer to several other chapters in this plan.
 Where appropriate, Chapter 13 will reference the other chapters.

 PART I. OWNERS IN THE HCV PROGRAM

 13-I.A.
-OWNER RECRUITMENT AND RETENTION [HCV GB, pp. 2-4 to 26]
+OWNER RECRUITMENT AND RETENTION [HCV GB, pp. 2-4 to 2-6; HCV Landlord Strategy Guidebook for PHAs]